sawtoothridge13/pjct-react-2-meme-generator/README.md

 ## React Meme Generator

+Create a web app with React that allows for users to generate and download memes using the https://memegen.link/ website.

 # TODO

-Create a web app with React that allows for users to generate and download memes using the https://memegen.link/ website.
+- [] Create text input box for top and bottom of meme

+  - [] Create label element for top box containing the text `Top text`
+  - [] Create label element for bottom box containing the text `Bottom text`
+  - [] Both should be empty when the page first loads

+- []
+- []
+- []
+- []

 It should allow the user to: